fabiodellanna/docsify-poc/docs/README.md

 \-

-Example 3: Format A7, DLG BMB domestic; “Registered (R) domestic” Details in the “Recipient” block: 7 address lines
+Example 3: Format A7, DLG BMB domestic; "Registered (R) domestic" Details in the "Recipient" block: 7 address lines

 Details on the address label: max. no. of address lines allowed: 6 automatic adjustment by WSBC